wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Subtyping rules for advanced records that behave like functions (i.e. have manifest fields whose value depends on another field).

-### Subtyping inductive and coinductive types
+### Subtyping for inductive and coinductive types

 Subtyping for inductive and coinductive types works similarly to that for sums and records.
-The details are not entirely clear to me yet, but I have a few ideas of things that would be nice to have.
+The details are not entirely clear to me yet, but I have a few ideas.

-First, subtyping for coinductives needs to be more restrictive than that for records in order to guarantee that uniqueness holds in all cases.
+Subtyping for coinductives needs to be more restrictive than that for records in order to guarantee that uniqueness holds in all cases.
 Consider the type of streams (with some coercions added), `CStream A := (hd :> A, tl :> Stream A)`.
 We have `CStream A <= A` through `hd`, but also `CStream A <= CStream A <= A` through `tl >> hd` and these two coercions are not equal.

 We can probably rescue this situation if we disallow coercion fields from a coinductive type `C` to itself.
 For example, if `tl` is not allowed to be a coercion, then `hd` can safely be one.